joelluong/producthunt-django-project/README.md

 ## Description

 This project is Product Hunt Clone which I used Python to create.
-Currently, I have completed User Authentication part including log in, sign up and log out.
-I will add Product Model, Product Details and design Home Page soon.
+This web application allows users login or register to create or vote products that they are interested.

 The following photo is the Sign Up page: